 Or, submit an online form, your completed form is sent directly to the District Administrators.

 The Barrington Hills Park District will disclose public records as required by the Freedom of Information Act (FOIA).
 The District can deny a request for records that are specifically exempt from coverage under the Act, including information that would constitute an unwarranted invasion of personal privacy or a compromise of security.

-The Barrington Hills Park District appointed FOIA Officers are Rosemary Nero, and Kim Keper.
-Their responsibilities include receiving information requests from the public and sending responses in compliance with FOIA.
+The Barrington Hills Park District appointed FOIA Officer is Kim Keper.
+FOIA Officers are responsible for receiving information requests from the public and sending responses in compliance with FOIA.